FalconSokol1/FalconSokol1/README.md

     <img align="Center"  src="https://github.com/FalconSokol1/FalconSokol1/blob/main/ryan-gosling-blade-runner.gif" width="450" height="350"/>
 </p>

-<p align="Center"> Hello.
-My IT journey started in 2020.
+<p align="Center"> My IT journey started in 2020.
 At the moment I have the skills of an IT analyst, web developer and android developer. </p>

 -------------------------